 Australian Education System*

-The diagram below shows how the Australian Education system typically progresses, followed by a description of the types and levels of institutions in Australia that are accessible by overseas students.
+To better show you, here’s a diagram that shows how to Australian Education system progresses.
+The description, types and levels of institutions stated are accessible by overseas students..

 The Australian school system starts with a preparatory year followed by 12 years of primary and secondary schooling.
 Schooling is compulsory until the age of 16 or completion of Year 10.
 An additional two years of study are necessary for those wishing to proceed to tertiary studies.
 In the final year (Year 12), students can study for a government-endorsed certificate which is recognized for further study by all Australian universities and vocational training institutions.

 There are two broad categories of schools in Australia – government and private.
 Both accept international students.
 The school year in Australia is divided into four terms and runs from late January until December.

 The VET sector is positioned between secondary schools and universities and prepares students for employment or further study.
 This sector consists of public institutes of Technical and Further Education (TAFE), and private colleges specializing in one or more areas of study related to future work.

 TAFE Institutes are nationally-recognized, government-funded institutions offering vocational education and training over a wide range of occupations.
 Courses vary in duration from several hours to three year full-time courses.
 They are usually cheaper than university courses, and students may progress to university later on with credits for their TAFE studies.
 Qualifications include certificates, diplomas and advanced diplomas.
 Inter-Ed works with all the TAFE Colleges in NSW, a wide selection in Queensland, the major TAFE Colleges in Victoria and a selection of TAFEs in the NCR, South Australia, Western Australia and Northern Territories.